guiyom-e/kumo-articles/blog-posts/six-guidelines-for-risk-less-data-migrations/six-guidelines-for-risk-less-data-migrations.md

 - Test the migration script (with unit tests) to verify its functionality.
   - Check that data items of the migration set are correctly selected
   - Check all edge cases
-  - Try to keep the migration script simple, even if you need to run several “sub-migrations”
-  - Writing integration tests can help catch regressions
 - Use dedicated environments to test the migration plan
+  - Non-production environments can help to find bugs, all the more if data is ISO-prod.
+  - If it is not possible to test a scenario with production data, you can at least run scripts to check for errors, or run migrations in dry-run

 ## 📆 The plan includes communication with stakeholders